Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Influence Function analysis

 One can further simplify the IFs in Theorem \ref{THM:IFlim_MNPDPDE} at the conditional model distribution given by LRM (\ref{EQ:LRM}) and separately write down the IFs of $\boldsymbol{T}_{1,\alpha}^\beta$ and ${T}_{\alpha}^\sigma$ following the discussions after Theorem \ref{THM:IF_MNPDPDE}.
 These IFs depend on the non-differentiable penalty functions $p_{\lambda}(|s|)$ through the quantities $\boldsymbol{P}_{\lambda}^{\ast}(\boldsymbol{\beta})$ and $\boldsymbol{P}_{\lambda}^{\ast\ast}(\boldsymbol{\beta})$.
 Table \ref{TAB:Penalties} gives their explicit forms for the three common and useful penalties.

-The IFs of different MNDPDEs obtained in Theorem \ref{THM:IF_MNPDPDE} or \ref{THM:IFlim_MNPDPDE} depend on the contamination points $(y_t, \mathbf{x}_t)$ only through the functions $\psi_{1, \alpha}$ and $\psi_{2, \alpha}$.
+The IFs of different MNDPDEs obtained in Theorem \ref{THM:IF_MNPDPDE} or \ref{THM:IFlim_MNPDPDE} depend on the contamination points $(y_t, \boldsymbol{x}_t)$ only through the functions $\psi_{1, \alpha}$ and $\psi_{2, \alpha}$.
 For most common differentiable error densities $f$, it can easily be verified that they are bounded for any $\alpha>0$ but unbounded at $\alpha=0$.
-Thus, the the proposed MNPDPDE is robust for any $\alpha>0$.
+Thus, the proposed MNPDPDE is robust for any $\alpha>0$.
 This also justifies the well-known non-robust nature of the penalized MLE (at $\alpha=0$).
-This boundedness of the IF is clearly independent of the penalty functions, although in the sparse cases described in item (ii) of Theorem \ref{THM:IFlim_MNPDPDE} it is enough only to examine the boundedness of $\psi_{1, \alpha} ((y_t - \boldsymbol{x}_t^T \boldsymbol{\beta})/\sigma ) \boldsymbol{x}_{1,t}$ to study the robustness of the MNPDPDE of the non-zero regression coefficient and this can only be achieved using a suitable sparse penalty function.
+This boundedness of the IF is clearly independent of the penalty functions, although in the sparse cases described in part 2 of Theorem \ref{THM:IFlim_MNPDPDE} it is enough only to examine the boundedness of $\psi_{1, \alpha} ((y_t - \boldsymbol{x}_t^T \boldsymbol{\beta})/\sigma ) \boldsymbol{x}_{1,t}$ to study the robustness of the MNPDPDE of the non-zero regression coefficient, which can only be achieved using a suitable sparse penalty function.